IAmNotMahd/LaneDetector/README.md

 install.sh copies custom scripts from the Backup folder into their correct directories

-3. Place images/videos to be tested on in the `LaneDetector/SCNN/data/` folder

-4. Install the lane_detector module
+3. Install the lane_detector module
 ```shell
 $ python3 setup.py install
 ```
-5. Download the pre-trained weights file either manually or by running `sh install.sh -w`
+4. Download the pre-trained weights file either manually or by running `sh install.sh -w`

-6. Configuration: you can configure the module either by pre setting environment variables, or by passing the configuration as arguments to the constructor.
+5. Configuration: you can configure the module either by pre setting environment variables, or by passing the configuration as arguments to the constructor.
 Use the `-h` flag for additional information
 ```
 SCNN_SCNN if enabled, will run SCNN probability map generation
 SCNN_VIDEO if enabled, will run video generation (prototype)